Evaluations of Eating Smart • Being Active

 In a separate research project, researchers compared behavior change outcomes from Eating Smart • Being Active with behavior change outcomes of prior EFNEP curricula in five states (3).
 Eating Smart • Being Active generally produced better outcomes than curricula used previously.
 In addition, when comparing pre- and post-test scores from participants taught Eating Smart • Being Active, participants reported significant, positive behavior change in food resource management, nutrition, food safety, and physical activity.
 Researchers also found that participants who received Eating Smart • Being Active increased their fruit and vegetable intakes (3).
 Similar results were seen in an Iowa study of a draft version of Eating Smart • Being Active (4).

-Case studies, pilot studies, and evidence from the field (practice-based)
+Case studies, Pilot studies, and Evidence from the field

 Eating Smart • Being Active was originally piloted by four states (California, Colorado, Iowa, and South Carolina) for six months.
 Results from the pilot and formative evaluation (described above) drove the editing process leading to the 2007 version of Eating Smart • Being Active.
 The curriculum was released in 2008, revised in 2010, 2015, and 2023 (to comply with the Dietary Guidelines) and is now being used by EFNEP and/or SNAP-Ed programs in over 40 states and US territories.